DavidGilinsky/NightWatcher/README.md

 - `sqmReadTimeout`: Timeout in seconds for SQM reading thread
 - `sqmWriteTimeout`: Timeout in seconds for SQM write operations

+## Health Monitoring
+- The program checks the health of the SQM-LE device using unit information retrieval.
+- The reading thread is only started if `site.sqmHealthy` is true after this check.
+- If a reading or parsing operation fails, `site.sqmHealthy` is set to false.
+- Health status is printed at the end of each run.

 ## Build Instructions

 You can build the project using gcc.
 For example: